Vonage/vonage-php-sdk-core/README.md

 ### Controlling a Verification

-To cancel an in-progress verification, or to trigger the next attempt to send the confirmation code, you can pass either an exsisting verification object to the client library, or simply use a request ID:
+To cancel an in-progress verification, or to trigger the next attempt to send the confirmation code, you can pass either an existing verification object to the client library, or simply use a request ID:

 ```php
 $client->verify()->trigger('00e6c3377e5348cdaf567e1417c707a5');